 On these days snorkelling gets better the closer you get to the windward side of Aitutaki's triangular fringing reef, including just inside the Aitutaki's reef.
 One Foot Island, and Motu Maina southern reef side of Aitutaki

 Island are fine with the South East Trade winds This wind direction is good for standing on the northern reef of Aitutaki, casting a wind assisted fishing lure.
 In the wet season wind / swell directions are less predictable.

 A northerly wind means that snorkelling the Aitutaki barrier reef near the western end of the runway is clear visibility (low turbidity) while surf casting (fishing) from the reef is wind assisted on the southern barrier reef where the big trevalli GTs swim.

 I could never understand why some tourists would fly to Rarotonga Cook Islands; then fly to enjoy Aitutaki but miss out on the best thing of Aitutaki: THE Aitutaki lagoon.
 Tourists who'd previously visited Bora Bora, French Polynesia's geographic version of the "almost atoll" of Aitutaki told me that Aitutaki's lagoon was just as nice but that Aitutakians were more friendly and prices were much cheaper than Bora Bora.

-Check activities for things to do such as exploring the enchanted Chestnut forest, SCUBA diving, game fishing or climbing Munga Poo.
+Check 2024 Aitutaki things to do such as exploring the enchanted Chestnut forest, SCUBA diving, game fishing or climbing Munga Poo.
 The Polynesian people of Aitutaki are friendly and hospitable.
 Many still lead a subsistence life style with a small supplementary income from the hospitality industry.
 When I lived on Aitutaki I saw the collapse of the banana growing industry and development of tourism; income which helps Cook Islands form of Polynesian culture to continue.
 For example hula dancing still thrives with Aitutaki winning many national cultural competitions at Rarotonga, capital of the independent country of the Cook Islands.
 My favourite Cook Island's music is the "Drum Dance" Total immersive fun dancing with beautiful seductive hula girls wearing grass skirts, coconut shell bra, flower necklace and flower crowns, while a well muscled Aitutakian drumming team beat out a fantastic rhythm from their authentic pig skin and hand carved wooden drums.